HardlyDifficult/Tutorials/Chapter2.md

-## Add Platformer Effect to platforms
+## Add platformer effects

-Add the PlatformerEffect2D component to each platform, allowing the character to jump through them.
+Add a PlatformerEffect2D to each platform.

-Note collisions with the sides of the platforms may feel off, we'll update this in the next section.

 <details><summary>How</summary>